 Year 2 is prorated based on credits and weeks remaining.

 *Please note: Maximum amounts are listed above; you may or may not qualify for the maximum.

-MBA and MSM degree programs - Base of $8,500 for each loan year of at least 24 credits and 30 weeks; varies by program.
+MBA, MAOL and EdD degree program – $20,500 for each loan year of at least 24 credits and 30 weeks, varies by program.
 The maximum loan limit can exceed the direct costs of tuition and books.

 MLA, MSSL and MAED degree programs – Amount varies by enrollment period, number of credit hours and length of courses (or number of class sessions).
 Maximum loan eligibility can exceed the direct costs of tuition and books.
 Exceptions to FA eligibility are listed below:

 - Financial aid cannot be awarded for the MSSL Directed Field Experience (DFE).

 - Continuing education courses do not qualify for financial aid.